wallynm/capsule-http/README.md

-### Intro
-This project is a wrapio from axios HTTP client implemeted with better API organizations and also featured with cache support using external package ["axios-extensions"](https://github.com/kuitos/axios-extensions#cacheadapterenhancer)
+This project is a Wrapper of the famous HTTP package - axios.
+The ideia it's to encapsulate the http requests removing the need to make a new request implementation every time.
+You design once the methods and call it trough your application just importing the Capsule package, it's also featured with cache support using external package ["axios-extensions"](https://github.com/kuitos/axios-extensions#cacheadapterenhancer)

-It exports a singleton and trought methods we can register API methods that are accessed later to apply the HTTP requests an treat them.

 ### Install